 As a PO is a highly flexible remedy that takes into account the victim’s circumstances, the period of protection will vary according to each individual’s situation.
 The duration of protection will be specified in the order according to the court’s discretion.

-How to Apply For a PO
+How to Apply For a Protection Order in Singapore

 Step 1: Undergo a pre-filing assessment for your matter